rcloran/klipper/docs/Load_Cell_Probe.md

 the load_cell_endstop sees this force it will shut down the machine.
 Klipper does not retract the probe when doing a single `PROBE`.
 This can result in force applied to the toolhead at the end of a probing cycle.
-If you repeat the `PROBE` command, load_cell_probe will tear the endstop at the current force.
+If you repeat the `PROBE` command, load_cell_probe will tare the endstop at the current force.
 Multiple cycles of this could result in ever-increasing force on the toolhead.
 `safety_limit_grams` stops this cycle from running out of control.
 If this limit is violated the resulting error is `!!
 Load cell endstop: too much force!`.